davezelenka/threading-dynamics/mathematics/OpGeom/OPERATIONAL_RESONANCE_THE_GEOMETRY_OF_PRIME_STABILITY.md

 **Version:** 1.0 (Restoration Archive)

-**Core Thesis:** Operations are ontologically primary; numbers are emergent attractors; the distribution of primes is a requirement of structural resonance.
+**Working Thesis:** Operations are ontologically primary; numbers are emergent attractors; the distribution of primes is a requirement of structural resonance.

 ---